pddring/ioe-circuitpython/README.md

 It's possible to connect multiple devices to the same i2c bus as long as they have different addresses.

-You can change the default i2c address by connecting just that one breakout and calling the `set_i2c_addr method`.
+You can change the default i2c address by connecting just that one breakout and calling the `set_i2c_addr` method.
 The [multiple_encoders](/examples/multiple_encoders.py) example allows you to change i2c addresses and experiment with multiple rgb rotary encoders